What is stomach cancer?

 3. Carcinoid cancer, rare cancer that initiates in hormone-producing cells.

-4. Gastrointestinal stromal tumour (GIST), a cancer that starts in certain specific nervous system cells found in stomach.
+4. Gastrointestinal stromal tumour (GIST), cancer that starts in certain specific nervous system cells found in the stomach.

 How is stomach cancer diagnosed?